Rolstenhouse/uf_api/README.md

 If you don't want to do that, feel free to open an issue.

 # Courses
+## CURRENTLY UNVERIFIED (UF is in the process of updating their API)
 This documents some of the API calls that can be made to get UF's course information

 #### BaseURL